-Camerata performed at GTCYS’ Spring Festival at Orchestra Hall, Minneapolis, on Sunday, May 8, 2016.
-Listen to a sample of their performance of their live performance at that concert of Sleeping Beauty Waltz by Piotr Ilyich Tchaikovsky (arr.
-Merle J. Isaac) here.
+Camerata performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
+Listen to a sample of their performance of their live performance at that concert of Finale from Symphony No. 5 by Ludwig van Beethoven (arr.
+Charles Woodhouse) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Camerata’s repertoire includes a wide array of styles, from baroque to contemporary, which keeps students challenged and motivated.
-Highlights of Camerata’s spring 2017 repertoire include:
+Highlights of Camerata’s fall 2018 repertoire include: